ovh/docs/pages/cloud/ovhcloud-connect/occ-concepts-overview/guide.en-gb.md

 ### Dedicated

 Dedicated Mode is a direct connection with OVHcloud devices.
-You can manage differents configurations, from an single connection to a multiple using LACP (Layer2) or BGP-ECMP (Layer3) with port speed at 1Gb or 10Gb.
-Interface and bandwidth are not shared with others customers.
+You can manage different configurations, from a single connection to a multiple one using LACP (Layer2) or BGP-ECMP (Layer3) with port speed at 1Gb or 10Gb.
+Interface and bandwidth are not shared with other customers.

 ### Private

-Your trafic is isolated from Internet, you manage your own Vlans (Layer2) and/or your own IP addresses (Layer3).
-Even BGP instances are private and you can configure your choice's ASN.
+Your traffic is isolated from the Internet, you manage your own Vlans (Layer2) and/or your own IP addresses (Layer3).
+Even BGP instances are private and you can configure the ASN you want.

 OVHcloud Connect is connected to your vRack with all compatible services.

 ### Network Extension

-OVHcloud Connect can be connected either to your WAN or your Datacenter Network, allowing extension to the cloud or even ease your migration by keeping Vlans topology or IP addresses.
+OVHcloud Connect can be connected either to your WAN or your Datacenter Network, allowing extension to the cloud or even easing your migration by keeping Vlans topology or IP addresses.

-### High Availibility
+### High Availability

-Using BGP, you can inter-connect your network through several POP and reach several OVHcloud Datacenter.
+Using BGP, you can inter-connect your network through several POP and reach several OVHcloud datacenters.
 From vRack, configure BGP to enable maximum resiliency with distributed services.

 ## Components

 ### POP - EntryPoint

 Point-of-Presence are facilities like Equinix, InterXion, Telehouse or Global Switch.
-POP is OVHcloud Connect's service Entry: we call it EntryPoint.
+POP is OVHcloud Connect's service entry: we call it EntryPoint.

 ### DC - EndPoint